Winter clothing you need in Sweden this year! (+prices)

 3. Earcovers, scarves, and gloves – there are many varieties, just make sure you have these accessories because when it’s freezing, exposed skin gets really cold and dry

-Gloves and hats
+Gloves and hats on display in a clothing store.

 Photo: Annamaria